Santoscoy/backend_code_challenge_santoscoy/README.md

 and login with the username and password you have been register.
 ## Instructions to fill the information of admin user

-Now you should be on the home page, go to the User link at left as the follow image
+Now you should be on the home page, go to the *User* link at left as the follow image:

 ![User_link](https://user-images.githubusercontent.com/92071602/164566577-5af8d3ac-3c96-445d-b2fa-2b6d64b9bb93.jpeg)